Agriculture

 What's the solution?

-AID has begun to support small-scale agriculture projects in South Sudan.
-These are run by leaders in the community and enable families to provide for themselves and develop an income.
+AID supports sustainable community farming projects in South Sudan.
+These are run by leaders in the community and enable families to provide for themselves, develop an income and regain a sense of purpose after conflict.

 We provide funding for training and resources (such as seeds and tools) so our partners on the ground can move forward with farming.
 Project leaders from the community organise and monitor the agricultural work of preparing land, sowing, tending, reaping and selling produce.